Enjot/C-generic-stack/README.md

-# JN_PROJEKT
+# C generic stack

 ✅ C generic stack implementation (changing the used data type wouldn't affect the stack code itself)
 ✅ based on void* pointers
 ✅ generic push, pop, peek, clear, find at-depth operations
 ✅ finding elements by depth and by custom comparing criteria (provided by data type)
-✅ savind and loading to a binary file
+✅ saving and loading to a binary file
 ✅ error and message handling
 ✅ simple console user interface
 ✅ pointer types dynamically allocated and dynamically saved to file to reduce file size